-Talking about feeling trapped or in unbearable pain
+- Talking about feeling trapped or in unbearable pain

-Talking about being a burden to others
+- Talking about being a burden to others

-Giving away prized possessions
+- Giving away prized possessions

-Increasing the use of alcohol or drugs
+- Increasing the use of alcohol or drugs

-Acting anxious or agitated; behaving recklessly
+- Acting anxious or agitated; behaving recklessly

-Sleeping too little or too much
+- Sleeping too little or too much

-Withdrawing or feeling isolated
+- Withdrawing or feeling isolated

-Showing rage or talking about seeking revenge
+- Showing rage or talking about seeking revenge

-Displaying extreme mood swings
+- Displaying extreme mood swings

-Exhibiting daring or risk-taking behaviors

-Showing lack of interest in future plans

 There are several ways you can go about getting help.
-If you are employed or have insurance, you can call the behavioral health phone number on the back of your health insurance card or call your Employee Assistance Program (EAP).
+If you are employed or have insurance, you can call the behavioral health phone number on the back of your health insurance card or see if your employer offers an Employee Assistance Program (EAP).
 You can also call a local counseling office and schedule an urgent appointment.
-If you or someone you know is in crisis, call the National Suicide Prevention Lifeline at 800-273-8255.
+If you or someone you know is in crisis, call the National Suicide Prevention Lifeline at 1-800-273-8255.

 If you have lost a loved one to suicide, the impact can be intense and overwhelming.
 Know that you don't have to cope alone.
 Talk to a caring professional or join a support group to help you heal and move forward.

 Join the movement to #StopSuicide and together, we can save lives.

-National Suicide Prevention Lifeline 800-273-8255 or dial 988
+National Suicide Prevention Lifeline 800-273-8255